 [note 4] Unless otherwise noted, all data in this section come from Sarah Hockenberry, Juveniles in Residential Placement, 2019, Washington, DC: U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention, in press.

 [note 5] Bradford Smith, “Children in Custody: 20-Year Trends in Juvenile Detention, Correctional, and Shelter Facilities,” Crime & Delinquency 44 no. 4 (1998): 526-543.

-[note 6] The placement rate is the count of juvenile offenders in juvenile residential facilities on the census date per 100,000 youth age 10 through the upper age of original juvenile court jurisdiction in each state.
+[note 6] The placement rate is the count of juveniles in juvenile residential facilities on the census date per 100,000 youth age 10 through the upper age of original juvenile court jurisdiction in each state.